Costas Georgiou: Trial and execution

 Georgiou was tried under the jurisdiction of the Angolan MPLA government in the Luanda Trial during June and July 1976.
 He was charged with illegally entering Angola as a mercenary, along with twelve other defendants.
 In addition he was charged with involvement in the massacre of fourteen fellow mercenaries at Maquela do Zombo in northern Angola, as well as with the murder and torture of enemy soldiers and civilians in the town of São Salvador.
-The killings at Maquela occurred after some mercenary recruits had mistakenly opened fire on their colleagues and, fearing retribution by Georgiou and the MPLA, had subsequently fled towards Zaire, taking all the unit’s supplies.
+The killings at Maquela occurred after some mercenary recruits had mistakenly opened fire on their colleagues and, fearing retribution by Georgiou and the MPLA, had subsequently fled towards Zaire, taking all the unit's supplies.

 Georgiou was convicted and sentenced to death.
-He was executed on 10 July 1976.

-Georgiou's sister Panayiota 'Blondie' Georgiades was allowed to visit him during his captivity in Angola.
+President Agostinho Neto rejected pleas for mercy from Queen Elizabeth II on behalf of Georgiou and three other condemned British mercenaries.
+Georgiou was executed by firing squad on 10 July 1976.
+His sister, Panayiota 'Blondie' Georgiades, was allowed to visit him during his captivity in Angola.
 In a BBC interview, she said they spoke mainly about their family and the trial proceedings, conversing in Greek.
 Georgiou's body was repatriated to England, and he was buried secretly in a cemetery in north London in accordance with the rites of the Greek Orthodox Church.